Personalized Privacy Amplification via Importance Sampling: Privacy Amplification via Importance Sampling

-\paragraph{Privacy of Arbitrary Sampling Distributions.} We begin by introducing the sampling strategy we use throughout the paper.
-It is a weighted version of the Poisson sampling strategy described in Proposition~\ref{prop:privacy-amplification}.
-We refer to it as \emph{Poisson importance sampling}. \begin{definition}[Poisson Importance Sampling] Let $q\colon \Xc \to [0, 1]$ be a function, and $\Dc = \{\x_1, \ldots, \x_n\} \subseteq \Xc$ be a data set.
-A Poisson importance sampler for $q$ is a randomized mechanism $S_q(\Dc) = \{(w_i, \x_i) \mid \gamma_i = 1\}$, where $w_i=1/q(\x_i)$ are weights and $\gamma_1, \ldots, \gamma_n$ are independent Bernoulli variables with parameters $p_i = q(\x_i)$. \end{definition} The function definition of $q$ should be considered public information, \ie, fixed before observing the data set.
-Note that $q$ is not a probability distribution over $\x$, but simply any function that assigns a number between 0 and 1 to each data point.
-The expected sample size is $\E[|S_q(\Dc)|]=\sum_{i=1}^n q(\x_i)$.
-In order to combine such a data-dependent sampling scheme $S_q$ with a mechanism $\M$, we also need a data-dependent privacy guarantee for $\M$.
-For this purpose, we define the notion of a \emph{distinguishability profile}.
-It captures the inherent heterogeneity in a mechanism's privacy loss. \begin{definition}[Distinguishability Profile] A function $\epsilon\colon \Xc \to \R_{\geq 0}$ is a distinguishability profile of a mechanism $\M$ if, for all data sets $\Dc \subseteq \Xc$ and differing points $\x \in \Xc$, the distributions of $\M(\Dc)$ and $\M(\Dc \cup \{\x\})$ are $\epsilon(\x)$-indistinguishable. \end{definition} Since importance sampling produces weighted data sets, we also need a weighted version of a distinguishability profile, in order to describe mechanisms that operate on weighted data sets. \begin{definition}[Weighted Distinguishability Profile] A function $\epsilon\colon [1, \infty) \times \Xc \to \R_{\geq 0}$ is a weighted distinguishability profile of a mechanism $\M$ if, for all weighted datasets $\Sc = \{(w_i, \x_i)\}_{i=1}^n$ and differing points $(w', \x')$, the distributions of $\M(\Sc)$ and $\M(\Sc \cup \{(w', \x')\})$ are $\epsilon(w', \x')$-indistinguishable. \looseness=-1 \end{definition} We are now ready to state the first main result. \begin{restatable}[Amplification by Importance Sampling]{theorem}{amplification} Let $\M$ be a mechanism that admits a weighted distinguishability profile $\epsilon(w, \x)$.
-Let $q\colon \Dc \to [0, 1]$ be a function and $S_q(\cdot)$ be a Poisson importance sampler for $q$.
-The mechanism $\widehat{\M} = \M \circ \Samp_q$ admits the distinguishability profile \looseness=-1
+We begin by introducing \emph{Poisson importance sampling}, which is the sampling strategy we use throughout the paper.
+It is a weighted version of the Poisson sampling strategy described in Proposition~\ref{prop:privacy-amplification}. \begin{definition}[Poisson Importance Sampling] Let $q\colon \Xc \to [0, 1]$ be a function, and $\Dc = \{\x_1, \ldots, \x_n\} \subseteq \Xc$ be a data set.
+A Poisson importance sampler for $q$ is a randomized mechanism $S_q(\Dc) = \{(w_i, \x_i) \mid \gamma_i = 1\}$, where $w_i=1/q(\x_i)$ are weights and $\gamma_1, \ldots, \gamma_n$ are independent Bernoulli variables with parameters $p_i = q(\x_i)$. \end{definition} By having each probability $q(\x_i)$ depend only on the data point $\x_i$ itself and keeping the selection events independent, we ensure that the influence of any single data point on the sample is small.
+It is important to note that the function definition of $q$ must be data-independent and considered public information, \ie, fixed before observing the data set, while the specific probabilities $\{q(\x_i)\}_{i=1}^n$ evaluated on the data set are not published.
+Note also that Poisson importance sampling outputs a weighted data set.
+We intend for the subsequent mechanism to use these weights to offset the sampling bias, \eg, by using a weighted sum when the goal is to estimate a population sum.
+However, note that our formal privacy results also apply to biased mechanisms. \looseness=-1 In order to characterize the privacy properties of Poisson importance sampling, we analyze the impact of the sampling probability jointly with the data point's individual privacy loss in the base mechanism.
+For this reason, we express our results within PDP, which is in contrast to previous characterizations of data-dependent sampling (\eg, \citet{bun2022}).
+Our first result describes the general case of an arbitrary PDP mechanism subsampled with an arbitrary importance sampling distribution. \begin{restatable}[Amplification by Importance Sampling]{theorem}{AmplificationByImportanceSampling} Let $\M: [1, \infty) \times \Xc^* \to \Yc$ be an $\epsilon$-PDP mechanism that operates on weighted data sets, $q\colon \Xc \to [0, 1]$ be a function, and $S_q(\cdot)$ be a Poisson importance sampler for $q$.
+The mechanism $\widehat{\M} = \M \circ \Samp_q$ satisfies $\psi$-PDP with